-With Christmas a distant memory and summer nowhere in sight, as we head back to our desks and dust off our gym gear, many of us are in need of a pick-me-up.
-For this very reason, January is one of the busiest times for travel retailers, as people across the country treat themselves to an early getaway.
-In fact, one of our UK-based travel clients, typically sees increases of 1,000 to 2,000 bookings.
+With Christmas a distant memory and summer nowhere in sight, many of us are in need of a pick-me-up when we head back to our desks every year in January., This is the reason why January is one of the busiest times for travel retailers, as people across the country treat themselves to an early getaway.
+In fact, one of our UK-based travel clients, typically sees bookings increase by1,000 to 2,000.

-With the potential for so many consumers to interact with your brand over the coming weeks, it is important that travel companies are doing all they can to make booking that new year escape as hassle-free and seamless as possible.
-The January spike is a key time for retaining old, and gaining new customers; and getting customer communications right could pay dividends when it comes to boosting customer loyalty and, ultimately, your bottom line.
+With the potential for so many consumers to interact with your brand in the early part of the year, it is important that travel companies are doing all they can to make booking that new year escape as hassle-free and seamless as possible.
+The January spike is a key time for retaining old and gaining new customers.
+Getting customer communications right could pay dividends when it comes to boosting customer loyalty, and ultimately your bottom line.

 So, how can travel brands make sure that they are delivering the very best customer experiences in the new year?

 Great customer experience is all about offering the right mix of channels at the right times.
-In a digital age, it’s important that brands don’t shy away from evolving how they engage with customers.
-For tech-savvy, time-poor customers, web chat and self-serve models are a smart way of efficiently and easily offering the service they require.
+In today’s digital age, it’s important that brands don’t shy away from evolving how they engage with customers.
+For tech-savvy, time-poor customers, webchat and self-serve models are a smart way of efficiently and easily accessing the service they require.

-It’s essential, then, that travel companies offer a mix of channels that best suit their customer base, to deal with a range of queries during the busy weeks of January.
+It’s essential, then, those travel companies offer a mix of channels that best suit their customer base, to deal with a range of queries during the busy weeks of January.

 The most successful travel retailers will also allow consumers to choose how they engage with them, rather than forcing them through certain channels.
 Avoiding the frustration that comes with only offering web chat when a customer wants human interaction is halfway towards winning the customer experience battle.

-Today, customers expect their favourite brands to know who they are and how they like to interact with them.
-Data has gone a long way in making this a reality; and opens up a whole new world of personalisation during a customer journey.
-By giving your customer contact agents access to a history of previous interactions, for example, you can create experiences as tailored as the dream holiday your customer just booked.
+Today, customers expect their favorite brands to know who they are and how they like to interact with them.
+Data has gone a long way in making this a reality and opens up a whole new world of personalization during a customer journey.
+By giving your customer service agents access to a history of previous interactions, for example, you can create experiences as tailored as the dream holiday your customer just booked.

-What’s more, by working with a customer experience expert, travel brands can also use technology – such as speech and analytics software – to interpret calls or chats and feed findings back into your business.
-Customer service interactions are rare opportunities to have a direct conversation with your customer – so it’s vital that you’re making the most of them, to not only drive up resolution rates but also overall customer satisfaction.
+What’s more, by working with a customer experience expert, you can also use technology – such as speech and analytics software – to interpret calls or chats and feed the insights back into your business.
+Customer service interactions are rare opportunities to have a direct conversation with your customer – so it’s vital that you’re making the most of them to not only boost resolution rates but also overall customer satisfaction.

 Remember who you are